Meqdad0C/CSE331-project/README.md

 #                                         CSE331-project
 # CAUTION
-##### The jar file must be opened using terminal by this command "but change the path with the actual path in your pc"
+##### The jar file must be opened using terminal by a command "but change the path with the actual path in your pc"
+### The Input Files Have to be at the same directory as the jar.
-### JDK Version 19
+### JDK Version 19.
 ## The Command
 ##### java --module-path ".\javafx-sdk-19.0.2.1\lib" --add-modules javafx.controls,javafx.fxml -jar one.jar
 ### or simply execute run.bat